keenanromain/AWS-SAA-C02-Study-Guide/README.md

 The following section includes services, features, and techniques that may appear on the exam.
 They are also extremely useful to know as an engineer using AWS.
 If the following items do appear on the exam, they will not be tested in detail.
 You'll just have to know what the meaning is behind the name.
 It is a great idea to learn each item in depth for your career's benefit, but it is not necessary for the exam.

+### What is the Amazon Cognito?
+- Before discussing Amazon Cognito, it is first important to understand what Web Identity Federation is.
+Web Identity Federation lets you give your users access to AWS resources after they have successfully authenticated into a web-based identity provider such as Facebook, Google, Amazon, etc. Following a successful login into these services, the user is provided an auth code from the identity provider which can be used to gain temporary AWS credentials.
+- Amazon Cognito is the Amazon service that provides Web Identity Federation.
+You don’t need to write the code that tells users to sign in for Facebook or sign in for Google on your application.
+Cognito does that already for you out of the box.
+- Once authenticated into an identity provider (say with Facebook as an example), the provider supplies an auth token.
+This auth token is then supplied to cognito which responds with limited access to your AWS environment.
+You dictate how limited you would like this access to be in the IAM role.
+- Cognito's job is broker between your app and legitimate authenticators.
+- *Cognito User Pools* are user directories that are used for sign-up and sign-in functionality on your application.
+Successful authentication generates a JSON web token.
+Remember user pools to be user based.
+It handles registration, recovery, and authentication.
+- *Cognito Identity Pools* are used to allow users temp access to direct AWS Services like S3 or DynamoDB.
+Identity pools actually go in and grant you the IAM role.
+- SAML-based authentication can be used to allow AWS Management Console login for non-IAM users.
+- In particular, you can use Microsoft Active Directory which implements Security Assertion Markup Language (SAML) as well.
+- You can use Amazon Cognito to deliver temporary, limited-privilege credentials to your application so that your users can access AWS resources.
+- Amazon Cognito identity pools support both authenticated and unauthenticated identities.
+- You can retrieve a unique Amazon Cognito identifier (identity ID) for your end user immediately if you're allowing unauthenticated users or after you've set the login tokens in the credentials provider if you're authenticating users.
+- When you need to easily add authentication to your mobile and desktop app, think Amazon Cognito.

 ### What is AWS Resource Access Manager?
 - AWS Resource Access Manager (RAM) is a service that enables you to easily and securely share AWS resources with any AWS account or within your AWS Organization.
 You can share AWS Transit Gateways, Subnets, AWS License Manager configurations, and Amazon Route 53 Resolver rules resources with RAM.
 - Many organizations use multiple accounts to create administrative or billing isolation, and to limit the impact of errors as part of the AWS Organizations service.